What are the five functions of English verbs?

 As a language learner, you’re probably already quite familiar with the concept of classifying words into different groupings based on their form and function, such as which words are adjectives and which are nouns or adverbs.
 Knowing these word classes intimately allows a learner to have command of which suffixes, prefixes, syntactic structures and grammar are necessary to form accurate sentences in English.
 When writing academically, it’s particularly important that students are able to quickly recognise each class, understand and remember the various related rules, and correctly apply this knowledge to a wide range of vocabulary and phrases.

-This short five-lesson course on verbs is therefore intended to explore this word class in particular detail, focussing specifically on how verbs can be most usefully applied to both general and academic contexts.
-Lesson 1 first introduces the defining features of verbs before offering some discussion as to their five functions.
-Lesson 2 then provides five tests for effectively identifying verbs, with Lessons 3 and 4 later exploring and exemplifying the thirteen different types of verb as well as the seven most important rules surrounding their distribution and form.
-Finally, Lesson 5 provides a short list of the 150 verbs and 15 verb-based expressions that are perhaps most useful when using academic English.
+This short five-chapter reader on verbs is therefore intended to explore this word class in particular detail, focussing specifically on how verbs can be most usefully applied to both general and academic contexts.
+Chapter 1 first introduces the defining features of verbs before offering some discussion as to their five functions.
+Chapter 2 then provides five tests for effectively identifying verbs, with Chapters 3 and 4 later exploring and exemplifying the thirteen different types of verb as well as the seven most important rules surrounding their distribution and form.
+Finally, Chapter 5 provides a short list of the 150 verbs and 15 verb-based expressions that are perhaps most useful when using academic English.